YosefCh/Multi-Family-Property-Valuation-Calculator/README.md

 ## File Description

-- **Property Valuation Calculator**: This Excel file is a comprehensive tool designed to estimate the value of properties based on various criteria.
-Users can input specific data, and the calculator will provide an estimated property value.
-It's an invaluable tool for investors, real estate professionals, and individuals looking to buy or sell property.
+- **Property Valuation Calculator**: This repository contains a comprehensive Property Valuation Calculator designed to estimate the value of properties based on various criteria.
+The calculator is equipped with an **extensive data table** that serves as a quick reference for property per door value across **55 rental rates** and **15 cap rates**.

 ## Features
 - **Property / Per Door**: Adjust these parameters for a complete property value or a per door value.